Non-closed scalar charge in four-dimensional Einstein-scalar-Gauss-Bonnet black hole thermodynamics: Generalized Komar charge and Smarr formula

-As we mentioned in section \ref{Smarr}, the Smarr formula for black holes in EdGB theories, is given by the integration of a closed $2$--form Komar charge: the bulk term $\mathcal{Z}_k$ Eq.~\eqref{eq-zwy} vanishes because of $f(\phi) = -\partial_{\phi} f(\phi)$.
-The conjugate thermodynamical potential Eq.~\eqref{eq-phialpha}
+As we mentioned in section \ref{Smarr}, the Smarr formula for black holes in EdGB theories, is given by the integration of a closed generalized Komar charge: the bulk term $\mathcal{Z}_k$ Eq.~\eqref{eq-zwy} vanishes.
+The conjugate thermodynamical potential Eq.~\eqref{eq-phialpha} is

-Using the last equations, can be verified that the Smarr formula Eq.~\eqref{smarr} is satisfied.
+Using the last equations, it can be verified that the Smarr formula Eq.~\eqref{smarr} is satisfied.